scala/scala3/docs/docs/internals/periods.md

 title: "Dotc's concept of time"
 ---

-Conceptually, the `dotc` compiler's job is to maintain views of various artifacts associated with source code at all points in time.
-But what is *time* for `dotc`?
+Conceptually, the `scalac` compiler's job is to maintain views of various artifacts associated with source code at all points in time.
+But what is *time* for `scalac`?
 In fact, it is a combination of compiler runs and compiler phases.

 The *hours* of the compiler's clocks are measured in compiler [runs].
-Every run creates a new hour, which follows all the compiler runs (hours) that happened before. `dotc` is designed to be used as an incremental compiler that can support incremental builds, as well as interactions in an IDE and a REPL.
+Every run creates a new hour, which follows all the compiler runs (hours) that happened before. `scalac` is designed to be used as an incremental compiler that can support incremental builds, as well as interactions in an IDE and a REPL.
 This means that new runs can occur quite frequently.
 At the extreme, every keystroke in an editor or REPL can potentially launch a new compiler run, so